samkuehn/bitbucket-backup/README.md

 At this time it is not used to do the clone/update.
 Clone/update requires that your SSH keys have been uploaded to Bitbucket.

-You can backup a team's repositories instead of your own by supplying the optional `-t` parameter.
+You can backup a team's repositories instead of your own by supplying the optional `-t` parameter and entering the team slug (this is now called a "Workspace" by BitBucket).

 ## App passwords
 If would like, you can use app passwords instead of your password used to login to Bitbucket.